jozews/script-invert-pdf/README.md

 # pdf_night_mode
-Convert pdfs into night mode by inverting its rgb values Run twice to get original color.
+Convert pdfs into night mode by inverting its rgb values

+Run twice to get original color